Policies and Procedures

 Submission of Dissertation Manuscript

-After notifying your Program Administrator, submit the following to the Assistant Manager of Writing Support:
+After notifying your Program Administrator, submit the following to the Manager of Writing Support:

-- Form E-1 - Approval of Final Clinical Dissertation Manuscript
+- Appendix E - Approval of Final Clinical Dissertation Manuscript (signed initially by Dissertation Chairperson; signed later by APA Reviewer)

 - One (1) MS Word version and one (1) PDF version of approved dissertation manuscript